Mohamed Boudiaf: Assassination and legacy

 On June 29, 1992, Boudiaf's term as HCE chairman was cut short when he was assassinated by a bodyguard during a televised public speech at the opening of a cultural center in Annaba, on his first visit outside Algiers as head of state.
 The murder caused intense shock in Algeria, and remains a moment of iconic importance in the country's modern history.
 Boudiaf himself has gained considerably in political stature after his death, and is now referred to by many political commentators as a martyr for Algeria, with many arguing that he could have been the country's savior.
+Boudiaf's funeral in Algiers was attended by tens of thousands of people and he was buried in a section for national heroes at El-Alia cemetery in Algiers.

 The assassin, Lieutenant Lambarek Boumaarafi, was said to have acted as a lone gunman due to his Islamist sympathies.
 He was sentenced to death in a closed trial in 1995, but the sentence was not carried out.
-The murder has, unsurprisingly, been subject to significant controversy and a major magnet for Algerian conspiracy theories, with many suggesting that Boudiaf was in fact assassinated by the military establishment responsible for the coup (and for his installment as HCE chairman).
+The murder has been subject to significant controversy and a major magnet for Algerian conspiracy theories, with many suggesting that Boudiaf was in fact assassinated by the military establishment responsible for the coup (and for his installment as HCE chairman).
 These theories have centered on the fact that Boudiaf had recently initiated a drive against the corruption of the Algerian regime, and stripped several important military officials of their posts.

 Boudiaf was survived by his wife, Fatiha.
 She remains insistent that his death has not been properly investigated.